Columbia Accident Investigation Board: Immediate cause of the accident

 82 seconds after launch a large piece of foam insulating material, the "left bipod foam ramp", broke free from the external tank and struck the leading edge of the shuttle's left wing, damaging the protective carbon heat shielding panels.

 During re-entry into the Earth's atmosphere, this damage allowed super-heated gases to enter and erode the inner wing structure which led to the destruction of Columbia.
 It was the seventh instance of a piece of foam, from this particular area of the external tank, breaking free during launch, and the only instance of structural damage as a result of the breakage.

 Organizational cause of the accident

 The problem of debris shedding from the external tank was well known and had caused shuttle damage on every prior shuttle flight.
 The damage was usually, but not always, minor.
 Over time, management gained confidence that it was an acceptable risk.
-NASA decided that it did not warrant an extra EVA for visual inspection, feeling that it would be like a car going down a highway and hitting a Styrofoam cooler.
+NASA decided that it did not warrant an extra EVA (extravehicular activity) for visual inspection, with one official Sean O'Keefe dismissing the event as "the functional equivalent...of a Styrofoam cooler blowing off a pickup truck ahead of you on the highway".